LetCompliance

 Proof landlords forget: The certificate from the deposit scheme is evidence the deposit is protected; it is not the Prescribed Information.
 The PI is a separate signed document with the landlord and tenant details, deposit amount, scheme details, dispute process and what triggers deductions.
 We bundle it as a generated PDF you can email straight to the tenant.

-7. Renters’ Rights Act 2025 Information Sheet
+6. Renters’ Rights Act 2025 Information Sheet — existing tenancies only

 Statute: Renters’ Rights Act 2025 c.
 26 — commencement regulations from 1 May 2026.

-What invalidates a future Section 21
+What used to invalidate a Section 21 (historical)

 • Latest Gas Safety Certificate served on the tenant before move-in